How To Contribute

 should be set to the folder name of your component incomponents/content/inspira/examples/

-. - API Documentation
+. - Alerts

 Example: